Enfortumab vedotin-ejfv (Intravenous)

 It is very important that your doctor check your progress at regular visits to make sure that enfortumab vedotin-ejfv is working properly.
 Blood tests may be needed to check for unwanted effects.

 Receiving enfortumab vedotin-ejfv while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 2 months after your last dose.
 Males who are taking enfortumab vedotin-ejfv, with female partners who can become pregnant, must use effective birth control during and for at least 4 months after the last dose of enfortumab vedotin-ejfv.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before using enfortumab vedotin-ejfv.
 Some men using enfortumab vedotin-ejfv have become infertile (unable to have children).